 As environmental conditions shift over the coming decades, there will be winners and losers among species.
 Those that can tolerate or even thrive in warmer, more acidic waters may expand their ranges and increase in abundance.
-While the species studied here showed a positive response in abundance during periods with warmer than average temperature, previous responses of Pink Shrimp to El Niño and Pacific Decadal Oscillation have been negative, possibly due to concurrent warm phase Pacific Decadal Oscillation and El Niño.
-It is also important to note that temperature is not the only condition predicted to change in the coming decades.
-Predicted changes in ocean acidity under future climate change scenarios (Caldeira and Wickett 2005; Cao and Caldeira 2008; Orr et al. 2005; Steinacher et al. 2009) may very well offset or reverse the trends seen in this study.
+Although the species studied here showed a positive response in abundance during periods with warmer than average temperature, previous responses of Pink Shrimp to El Niño and Pacific Decadal Oscillation have been negative, possibly due to concurrent warm phase Pacific Decadal Oscillation and El Niño.
+It is also important to note that temperature is not the only aspect of the marine environment predicted to change in the coming decades.
+Predicted changes in ocean acidity under future climate change scenarios (Caldeira and Wickett 2005; Cao and Caldeira 2008; Orr et al. 2005; Steinacher et al. 2009) could offset or reverse the trends seen in this study.

-Management Implications

-Pink and spot shrimp are important for recreational and/or commercial harvest.
-Interest in both the commercial and the recreational fishery is increasing as the value of shrimp has gone up, with catch quotas usually always reached in recent years (Don Velasquez WDFW, personal communication).
-While the ultimate effect that climate change will have on these species is unclear, judging by the negative responses to increased average water temperatures during concurrent warm phase Pacific Decadal Oscillation periods and El Niño, a shift in abundance will likely occur in the coming decades as average sea surface temperatures begin to mirror what currently would be considered above average or extreme.
+Pink and spot shrimp are an important resource for recreational and commercial fisheries.
+Interest in both the commercial and the recreational fishery is increasing as the value of shrimp has gone up, with catch quotas usually reached in recent years (Don Velasquez WDFW, personal communication).
+Although the ultimate effect of climate change on these species is unclear, judging by the negative responses to increased average water temperatures during concurrent warm phase Pacific Decadal Oscillation periods and El Niño, a shift in abundance will likely occur in the coming decades as average sea surface temperatures begin to mirror what currently would be considered above average or extreme.
 In particular, periods of both strong El Niño and strong warm phase Pacific Decadal Oscillation patterns will likely be correlated with a reduction in shrimp abundance.
 This study provides a brief analysis of possible environmental driver of shrimp abundance, as well as 21 years of time series data on abundance of three common shrimp species in Puget Sound in an area where previous survey data is limited or non-existent.

 Acknowledgements

-The authors would like to thank all the students of the Fisheries 312 class at the School of Aquatic Fisheries Science at the University of Washington, who collected the data used in the paper.
-Additionally, Don Velasquez and Daniel Sund for their advice and expertise.
+The sampling described herein was supported as part of the teaching program at the University of Washington’s School of Aquatic and Fishery Sciences (SAFS), and we are grateful for SAFS’ commitment to experiential learning.
+The vessel from which almost all sampling took place was owned and operated by Charles Eaton, and we appreciate his skillful operation and assistance with species identification, as well as the help from the dozens of teaching assistants and hundreds of students over the years.
+We also thank the crew of the R/V Rachel Carson, which is the current platform for sampling and which contributed data in 2019.
+Additionally, we thank Don Velasquez and Daniel Sund for their advice and expertise.
 This research was funded by the School of Aquatic Fisheries Sciences, University of Washington.

 Data availability